lbrios/essex-service-design-toolkit/docs/documentation/core/common-service-patterns/identify-patterns.md

 2. [Common service patterns](/docs/core/common-service-patterns/overview)
 3. Identify patterns

-# Identify patterns
+# i.
+Identify patterns

-We have identified 7 service patterns across our services.
+Identify one of the 7 service patterns across our services.

 ## Check something
 [Check something](/docs/core/common-service-patterns/service-patterns/check-something/overview) helps users look up information and check whether it applies to them.
-When eligibility can be done separately from an application, it should be considered part of this pattern.
+When there’s an application which depends on eligibility this should happen in this pattern rather than in the apply for something pattern.

 The scenarios we've developed are: